thebodepu/romannumeral/README.md

 ### Build and Run the service
 * Make sure that Docker is running to execute below commands.
-* Open a terminal and go to the root directory of the project
+* Open a terminal (command prompt, in case of Windows) and go to the root directory of the project.
 * Build docker image using below command
    * <code>docker build -t romannumeral .</code>
 * Run the service on Docker